 There are a lot of ways to get your resume in front of the right people, and your best chance for success is to do everything you can to get yourself out there.
-One of the easiest actions you can take is to post your resume on several sites to increase your chances of finding your next opportunity.
+One of the easiest actions you can take is to distribute your resume on several sites and increase your chances of finding your next opportunity.
 However, if your resume doesn't stand out - well designed and optimized to get noticed - you could post on all the job sites in the world and get no where.
 That's why we recommend to first consider a resume builder like Resumonk or get a free resume review from TopResume.

 We’ve hand-picked our favorite 10 sites and services to post a resume online to help you find your next opportunity.
 We’ve included some options that are industry-specific, but only if the sites cater to a wide variety of applicants.
 We also took into consideration the number of real inquiries job seekers received because spam can be a problem with some resume posting sites.

 - Dice - The place to go for tech jobs.

 - Indeed.com - The biggest job search engine.

 - LinkedIn - Make sure your profile matches your resume.

 - ZipRecruiter - A major up-and-comer in job search.